sgall17a/encodermenu/README.md

 timewizard = wizard([("Hours",sethours),("Minutes",setminutes),("Seconds",setseconds)])

 This wizard will gather hours, minutes and seconds in that order,   then return.
+The list looks like the list used to define a menu but in fact the caption is ignored.

-sethours is a another function called  gets_integer with some parameters that (define as defaults parameters) for a caption, maximum value, minimum value.
+setencoder is a another function called  gets_integer with some parameters that (define as defaults parameters) for a caption, maximum value, minimum value.
 Increment  tells get_integer how much to expand the value on each click of the encoder.
 For instance if we set a percentage, 100 clicks is pretty tedious.
 We can set the encoder to return values between 0 and 10 and then expand the value by 10 by increment so we can get from 0 to 100 with 10 clicks.

 ## How to get data out of the system.

-Data is returned by the functions get_integer and selection.
-Each of these functions has a parameter called field.
+Data is returned by the functions get_integer and selection which have a parameter called field.
 There is a global dictionary in the  encodermenu module called data and values are stored in this dictionary.
 It is up to you what you want do do with the values.

-For instance in the selection above the field name is 'colour1'.
-If we clicked on the screen while  it was showing 'RED' the dictionary would contain the folllowing encodermenu.data['colour1'] = 'RED'

 ### How to set default values
+We  set default values by setting values in the global dictionary encodermenu.data, before we run mainloop.
+When  one of the data functions, get_integer or selection start, the initial value is taken from the data dictionary.
+This happens both on the occasion of first use  and also later if we revisit the data function through the menu system.

-We can set default values by setting the encodermenu.data before we run mainloop.  get_integer and selection  read the data dictionary, both when they are created and when they are revisited through the menu system to get the intial value.
+get_integer and selection  read the data dictionary, both when they are created and when they are revisited through the menu system to get the intial value.
 The  current value in data is displayed, and  then can  be altered by scrolling.

-If you do not provide a default value get_integer will default to zero (0) and selection will default to 'dummy'
+If you do not provide a default value in the data dictionary get_integer will default to zero (0) and selection will default to 'dummy'

  ### The info function.
  The info function just displays a screen of text which will be shown when you click its menuitem.
 Any click or scroll with clear the display (back to the menu).
 You can provide the text as a simple string but you can also provide a function that returns a string.
 This would allow you, for instance, to display the current time.
-These alternatives are show below
+Examples of these alternatives are show below:

 ```python
 showtime = info('I dont have a clock')